 Queen’s Concurrent Education is a 5-year + 1 summer term program that prepares secondary school graduates to become educators and qualify for Ontario College of Teachers certification.
 Our graduates are out into the job market a year earlier, since most other Ontario faculties of education offer their programs over 6 years with typical fall/winter semesters.

-With Queen’s ConEd, you will be working on two degrees at the same time – an Honours Bachelor of Arts, Science, Fine Art, Music, Kinesiology, and a Bachelor of Education degree – both from day one!
+In Queen’s ConEd, you will be working on two degrees at the same time – an Honours Bachelor of Arts, Science (including Kinesiology), French, Music, and a Bachelor of Education degree – from day one!
 The BEd degree from Queen’s is widely accepted for teacher certification across Canada and around the world.
-What makes Queen’s grads more marketable is that they will all graduate with a concentration in one subject area.

-- Two degrees at the same time: Bachelor’s in Arts, Fine Art, Music, Science, Kinesiology and a Bachelor of Education.
+- Two degrees at the same time: Bachelor’s in Arts, French, Music, Science, Kinesiology**, and a Bachelor of Education

-- 5 years plus one term, with education courses and experiences in educational settings completed in years 1-2 with an in-school placement in year 3.
+- 5 years plus one summer term.
 Students complete an additional summer term in year 5 (ending in August).
-Queen's graduates are out into the job market one year early.
+You are out on the job market a year earlier than most other programs.

-- In addition to placements in Years 1, 2, and 3, candidates complete 18 weeks of placements in Year 5.
-This includes a three-week alternative practicum that can be done outside a school setting and anywhere in the world as long as it is related to the program.
+- In addition to placements in years 1, 2, and 3, you complete 18 weeks of practicum in year 5.
+This includes a three-week alternative practicum that can be done anywhere in the world

 Candidates in the Intermediate-Senior program option choose two of the following subjects: